-SOVEREIGN HOUSING ASSOCIATION: COLLABORATION TO DEVELOP COMMUNITY PROJECTS We are pleased to have begun a new relationship with Sovereign Housing Association in which we will work collaboratively to achieve overall community development in Devon communities with Sovereign Housing stock.
-This will involve adding value and expanding our existing projects and services, but also developing new community initiatives in alignment with Sovereign's key strategic priorities (see below).
-These pilot projects will be codesigned and be of direct benefit to the identified communities.
-During Q3 we collaborated with Sovereign to develop a new Ageing Well project, which will involve an expansion of our Devon Highlights Zoom groups and 1-2-1 befriending call services (pg.
+How DCT's work currently aligns with Sovereign's key strategic areas.

+develop a new Ageing Well project, which will involve an expansion of our Devon Highlights Zoom groups and 1-2-1 befriending call services (pg.
 6) to support older people at risk of loneliness.
 The project is due to be rolled out - in collaboration with Sovereign's Community Officers - into an area of Plymouth where a need has been identified to support residents in a Housing for Older People Scheme.

 Along with Sovereign, we will use the HACT Social Value tool (developed specifically to measure the social value around housing www.hact.org. uk/social-value-bank), to measure the overall social value of our community development work.
 During Q3 DCT has integrated this tool into our existing impact measurement, which has been very insightful and useful.
-During October and November alone there was a total social value of £398,811 for DCT's overall work.
-Key Strategic Areas
+During October and November alone there was a total social value of £398.811 for for DCT's overall work.